MRzeczkowski/WMTS_smart_cache/README.md

 On startup the server checks if its working files exist.
 All files used by the Proxy can be found in `proxy_data` directory.

 Files checked on start up are:
  - `tiles.db` - Sqlite database with table `tiles` containing a row for each tile that can be requested.
 Statistics associated with each tile are kept there, the last time it was requested (used for calculating statistics) and the output of neural networks.
 A tile can be identified by three columns - `matrix`, `row`, `column`.
-Refer to [4] for details on the topic of Tile Matrix Sets.
+Refer to [this document](https://www.ogc.org/standards/tms) for details on the topic of Tile Matrix Sets.
 Statistics are described in [1] and [2]. `cacheability` column indicates if in this moment in time the tile is worth keeping in cache - this value is set by custom neural network created as part of this project. `cacheability_baseline` indicates the same as previous column but is set by a neural network created using Sklearn - it was added to compare the custom network to a state of the art implementation.
  If this database does not exist then it is created - see line 475.
 If it exists it will be queried for highest and lowest values of each statistic and these will be used for on the fly data normalization.
  - `NEURAL_NETWORK_PARAMS.pkl` - binary file that contains parameters of the custom neural network.
 Read into memory if exists.
  - `BASELINE_NEURAL_NETWORK.pkl` - binary file with Sklearn neural network.
 Read into memory if exists.